 2. Recirculated air: Press to activate/deactivate air recirculation in cabin.
-Recirculated air may reduce the amount of time to cool down the interior of the vehicle and may also help reduce undesired odors from reaching the interior of the vehicle.
+Recirculated air may reduce the amount of time to cool of reduce the amount of time to cool down the interior of the vehicle and may also help reduce undesired odors from reaching the interior of the vehicle.
 Recirculation can be engaged manually in any other airflow selection except (defrost).
 Recirculation may turn off automatically in all airflow selections.

-3. Defrost: The Distributes outside air through the windshield defroster vents and demister vents.
+3. Defrost: Who Distributes outside air through the windshield defroster vents and demister vents.
 Can be used to clear windshield of fog and thin ice.